Table of Contents

 There was also the attempt by Arnold Harris Matthew to found an Old Catholic Church in Britain, because he had been misinformed (read: lied to) that a number of British Catholics and Anglicans were looking for a church body where their sacraments would be recognized by Rome, while at the same time remaining independent from the Vatican.
 His project didn’t exactly go very far; even though he seems to have acted in good faith, he was nevertheless basing said project on false information which in turn undermined his ministry.

-Then, at some indeterminate point between World War I and World War II, the Independent Churches started declining in membership until there were only clergy left.
+Then, at some indeterminate point between World War I and World War II, the Independent Churches started declining in membership until there were mostly just clergy remaining.
 If we’re going to talk about the future of the Independent Movement, we need to start by talking about this point in its past.

-When we discuss the devolution of the Independent Movement from a land of large churches filled with laity to a virtual no-man’s land filled with eccentrics playing dress up in miters, we have to take into account two major items: 1. the fact that a church’s mission and commission are not fixed throughout all time, 2. shifts in society and lay thinking during that period, and 3. shifts on the part of the larger churches.
+When we discuss the devolution of the Independent Movement from a land of large churches filled with laity to a virtual no-man’s land filled with eccentrics playing dress-up in miters, we have to take into account three major items: 1. the fact that a church’s mission and commission are not fixed throughout all time, 2. shifts in society and lay thinking during that period, and 3. shifts on the part of the larger churches.

 Mission and Commission